 - Budget: Cozy Kailua-Kona Condo – This condo gives you ample room to spread out and relax.
 It is a certified short-term vacation rental and is just a 5-minute walk to Ali’i Drive, where you’ll find amazing eateries and shops.

-- Mid-Range: Castle Hilo Hawaiian Hotel – This hotel is located right on Hilo Bay and features magnificent views of the Mauna Kea volcano.
+- Mid-Range: Castle Hilo Hawaiian Hotel – This hotel is located on Hilo Bay and features magnificent views of the Mauna Kea volcano.
 In addition to the beach, you are not too far from lush rainforests and waterfalls.

 - Luxury: Four Seasons Resort Hualalai – This stunning property in Kailua-Kona features seven gorgeous pools and an 18-hole Jack Nicklaus signature golf course.
 It’s a lovely spot to disconnect and just relax.
 Don’t forget to stop by King’s Pond, a saltwater pool connected directly to the ocean, to say hi to Kainalu, the resident spotted eagle ray.